Asian News International v. Wikimedia Foundation: Defamation suit proceedings

 Chawla issued a summons to WMF and set a hearing date of 20 August 2024.
 On 20 August, Chawla ordered WMF to disclose identifying details of three editors who had worked on the Wikipedia article about ANI—also defendants in the lawsuit—within two weeks, so that ANI can pursue legal action against them as individuals.

 On 5 September 2024, ANI asked the court to hold WMF in contempt when the identifying details were not released.
 Chawla complied and warned WMF that the court could order the government of India to block Wikipedia in the country, saying: "We will not take it any more.
 If you don't like India, please don't work in India...
 We will close your business transactions here."
 He further ordered that an "authorised representative" of WMF appear in person at the next hearing, which was scheduled for 25 October 2024.
 In response, Wikimedia emphasised that the information in the article was supported by multiple reliable secondary sources and their delay stemmed from being based in a foreign country.

 Days later, the WMF appealed Chawla's order, petitioning that the Court must find the accusation of defamation to be prima facie true before asking for disclosure.
-On 14 October, a bench comprising justices Manmohan and Tushar Rao Gedela heard the appeal; they said that Wikipedia's portrayal of ANI was potentially defamatory and therefore must be defended by the editors in question.
+On 14 October, a bench comprising justices Manmohan Malhotra and Tushar Rao Gedela heard the appeal; they said that Wikipedia's portrayal of ANI was potentially defamatory and therefore must be defended by the editors in question.
 They also called Wikipedia's refusal to divulge the identifying details "extremely disturbing" and warned that WMF would lose its safe harbour protection under the IT Act if it chose to defend the allegations of defamation.